novayo/LeetCode/0019_Remove_Nth_Node_From_End_of_List/README.md

 * Memory Usage: 13.9 MB, less than 59.74% of Python3 online submissions for Remove Nth Node From End of List.

 > linked list - dummy node

+---

+try_4.py: O(n) O(1)

+* Runtime: 34 ms, faster than 72.31% of Python3 online submissions for Remove Nth Node From End of List.
+* Memory Usage: 13.8 MB, less than 59.65% of Python3 online submissions for Remove Nth Node From End of List.

+> linked list - two pass